TaskaRaine/Item-Lights/README.md

 Welcome to the GitHub repository for the Vintage Story mod, Item Lights!

 Item Lights is a mod that aims to address an odd inconsistency in Vintage Story.
 Unlike blocks, items cannot emit light when held in hand or tossed on the ground.
-This means that a lit candle won’t light up the area, while a torch will.
+This means that a lit candle wonâ€™t light up the area, while a torch will.

 This mod gives items the same illumination capabilities as blocks have.
 Candles, Temporal Gears, and the creative Wand are now light sources with Item Lights.